Friday, October 30, 2015

 This photo was originally used in 1980 by the Detroit Free Press when Dr. Dunnam testified in a court hearing via closed circuit television.
 The former Eloise physician and psychiatrist was the first person to do so in the state of Michigan.

-Dunnam was married to another Eloise alumni Dr. William Missavage, who provided much guidance for Steve Luxenberg in his writing of Annie's Ghost, the story of Luxenberg's aunt who spent 31 years in the asylum.
+Dunnam was married to another Eloise alumni Dr. Edward Missavage, who provided much guidance for Steve Luxenberg in his writing of Annie's Ghost, the story of Luxenberg's aunt who spent 31 years in the asylum.

 Considering the notes from historicalimages.com for the photo, it may have well been used for her obituary as well.
 They are as follows: